mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

+> **Note to the Reader:** {{!RFC3550}} actually describes two closely-related protocols - the RTP Data Transfer Protocol {{Section 5 of !RFC3550}}, and the RTP Control Protocol {{Section 6 of !RFC3550}}.
+In this document, the term "RTP" refers to the combination of RTP Data Transfer Protocol and RTP Control Protocol, because the distinction isn't relevant for encapsulation, and the term "RTCP" always refers to the RTP Control Protocol.

 > **Note to the Reader:** the meaning of the terms "congestion control" and "rate adaptation" in the IETF community have evolved over the decades since "slow start" and "congestion avoidance" were added as mandatory to implement in TCP, in {{Section 4.2.2.15 of ?RFC1122}}.
 Historically, "congestion control" usually referred to "achieving network stability" ({{VJMK88}}), by protecting the network from senders who continue to transmit packets that exceed the ability of the network to carry them, even after packet loss occurs (called "congestion collapse").

 > Modern general-purpose "congestion control" algorithms have moved beyond avoiding congestion collapse, and work to avoid "bufferbloat", which causes increasing round-trip delays, as described in {{rate-adaptation-application-layer}}.

 > "Rate adaptation" more commonly refers to strategies intended to guide senders on when to send "the next packet", so that one-way delays along the network path remain minimal.

-> When RTP runs over QUIC, as described in this specification, QUIC is performing congestion control, and the RTP application is responsible for performing rate adaptation.
+> When RTP runs over QUIC, as described in this document, QUIC is performing congestion control, and the RTP application is responsible for performing rate adaptation.

 > In this document, these terms are used with the meanings listed below, with the recognition that not all the references in this document use these terms in the same way.